DAV-SDK/DAV-SDK.github.io/e4s.md

 ## Extreme-scale Scientific Software Stack (E4S) Support

 This table is an overview of the status of the different CPU-only deployments of the DAV SDK via E4S.
-Some items may be marked as "In Progress" but have fully completed some tasks on those systems.
+Some items may be marked as "🔎" but may have fully completed some tasks on those systems.

 [back](./)